nomi-sethi/Dijsktra-Algorithm-Optimization/README.md

 Later, the results are compared with the Floyd-Marshell Algorithm of all-pairs shortest path which are given are displayed graphically.

-For the complete understanding, you should read the paper first.
+Should you need the deep understanding, kindly read the paper.
 Thank You!